 Assignments, point distributions, grading scales, and course policies should be regarded as flexible and subject to substitution or change at the discretion of the instructor.
-Students should refer to the 2022-23 Student Handbook and familiarize themselves with all policies, particularly the Sexual Harassment Policy and Academic Policies.
+Students should refer to the 2023-24 Student Handbook and familiarize themselves with all policies, particularly the Sexual Harassment Policy and Academic Policies.

 Lastly, I reserve the right to implement any reasonable course restructuring made necessary by circumstances beyond my control.
-When aliens land on the moon, one way or another, we're still going to have class.
+When an ice storm hits or aliens land on the moon, the course calendar will be modified accordingly.